pcaston/OpenPeerPower.github.io/source/_integrations/discovery.markdown

 ### UPnP

-Home Assistant must be on the same network as the devices for UPnP discovery to work.
+Open Peer Power must be on the same network as the devices for UPnP discovery to work.
-If running Home Assistant in a [Docker container](/docs/installation/docker/) use switch `--net=host` to put it on the host's network.
+If running Open Peer Power in a [Docker container](/docs/installation/docker/) use switch `--net=host` to put it on the host's network.

 ### Windows